sccn/sccn.github.io/tutorials/10_Group_analysis/study_data_visualization_tools.md

 ![600px](/assets/images/studyplot3.png)

 This GUI contains several sections and lets you specify the time range and scale.
-Please select the checkbox to overlay the two conditions on the same pannels as shown above.
+Please select the checkbox to overlay the two conditions on the same pannel as shown above.

+There are more options in Plotting Options GUI.
+They should be self-explanatory:
+ - the *Time range to plot* edit box allows plotting a shorter time range than the full epoch.
+- the *Plot limits*
+edit box allows setting fixed lower and upper limits to the plotted potentials.
+- the *Display filter* edit box allows entering a frequency (for instance 20 Hz) below, which to filter the ERP.
+This is only applied for the ERP display and does not affect computation of the statistics.
+This option is useful when plotting noisy ERPs for single subjects.

 In the bottom *Multiple channels selection* section, you have the choice of:
-- plotting individual channels.
+- Plotting individual channels.
 The default option.
-- plotting the average topography over a time range (specified in the top box).
+- Plotting the average topography over a time range (specified in the top box).
 We will be using this option in this tutorial.
-- plotting the ERP measure averaged over a subset of channels
+- Plotting the ERP measure averaged over a subset of channels
-- compute the root mean square (RMS) of the selected channels - this is equivalent to computing the Global Field Power (GFP)
+- Compute the root mean square (RMS) of the selected channels - this is equivalent to computing the Global Field Power (GFP)

 Press *Ok* and press the *Plot ERPs* button again.